Department of Philosophy

 Beginning with their fourth year in the program, the Department requires all students to submit a written progress report on their progress by the end of Winter Quarter of each year.
 The report should be submitted to the Director of Graduate Studies and the student's dissertation committee.
 In addition to this report, students who have advanced to candidacy must submit a substantial piece of new writing (25-30 pages in length) to the chair of their dissertation committee.
 The student will be notified whether or not she is making good progress following the annual review meetings in Spring.

-It is very much in each student's own interest to be well along with her dissertation as soon as possible, for a few related reasons, as all students are obligated to participate in course assistantships and/or teach a stand-alone course as part of their pedagogical training requirements, which can be time and energy consuming.
+It is very much in each student's own interest to be well along with her dissertation as soon as possible, for a few related reasons, as all students are obligated to participate in teaching assistantships and/or teach a stand-alone course as part of their pedagogical training requirements, which can be time and energy consuming.
 Additionally dissertation completion fellowships, which come with added financial benefits, are awarded competitively on a Division-wide basis.

 Teaching Requirements